rndlabs/cow-docs/docs/6_cow-sdk/order-meta-data-appdata/1_introduction.md

 For all these questions, SDK is the answer 😎

-Let's start by creating a basic meta-data document that includes the name of your app, so you can track all the volume you bring to the protocol.
+Let's start by creating a basic metadata document that includes the name of your app, so you can track all the volume you bring to the protocol.